-Nearly two-thirds of the people currently in leadership positions will fail; they will then be fired, demoted, or kicked upstairs.
-The most common reason for their failure will be their inability to build or maintain a team.
-Their inability to build a team is typically a function of certain dysfunctional interpersonal tendencies that can be identified through the Hogan leadership development process.
+Nearly two-thirds of the people currently in leadership positions will fail.
+The most common reason for failure will be their inability to build and maintain a team.
+Their inability to build a team is typically rooted in dysfunctional interpersonal tendencies that can be identified through Hogan’s leadership assessments.

 For most people, there is a gap between who they think they are and how others perceive them.
-As a result, they often seem to say one thing and do another.
-This gap corrodes relationships, and inhibits leaders’ ability to inspire followers.
+This gap corrodes relationships and inhibits leaders’ ability to inspire followers.
 Personality assessment, feedback, and targeted coaching can provide individuals with strategic self-awareness – a better understanding of their strengths and weaknesses, how they relate to those of their peers, and how they are likely to affect their performance.

 Leadership matters.
 Leadership is the most important single factor determining success in business.
 When good leadership exists, organizations and individuals prosper.
 Bad leadership is almost always accompanied by corporate corruption, bankruptcy, and business disasters.
 Defining leadership as the ability to build and maintain high-performing teams allows companies to identify good leadership, avoid destructive leaders, focus development, boost engagement, and improve performance.

 Leadership is the ability to build an effective team.
 A good leader must be someone others are willing to follow.
 People look for four essential characteristics in leaders: